Maddy-MM/youtube-rag-chatbot/README.md

 Built with Streamlit:

+- Login screen with JWT authentication — distinct centered layout, separate from the rest of the app
-- Video URL input
+- Video URL input with "Analyse Video" action
 - Processing feedback with spinner
 - Automatic transcript fetch with proxy fallback
 - Manual transcript paste UI when auto-fetch fails, directing users to [youtubetotranscript.com](https://youtubetotranscript.com/)
 - Video thumbnail and title preview via YouTube oEmbed API
 - Chat interface with message history
+- Logout button in sidebar

 ### User Flow

+1. Sign in with username and password
-1. Paste video link
+2. Paste video link and click Analyse Video
-2. Process video — auto-fetched or manually pasted transcript
 3. Preview video thumbnail and title
 4. Start chatting